maryzhao0111/255_project/_posts/2023-05-24-e-introduction.md

 ## Introduction

 There are many definitions and explanations out there.
-Checkout this awesome YouTube video by EAPFoundation.com that gives a clear definition and introduction: ***“Academic writing is writing which communicates ideas, information, and research to the wider academic community,”*** which should be ***“structured, evidenced, critical, precise, balanced, objective, and formal.”***
+Check out this awesome YouTube video by EAPFoundation.com that gives a clear definition and introduction: ***“Academic writing is writing which communicates ideas, information, and research to the wider academic community,”*** which should be ***“structured, evidenced, critical, precise, balanced, objective, and formal.”***

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Cq4J8bPBcck" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>